 Dattner Architects is proud to announce that Alafia and Charles F. Murphy Early Childhood Development Center have won design awards from the Society of American Registered Architects – New York Council (SARA NY)!
 Held at the TWA Hotel on October 26, the SARA NY Design Awards gala celebrated winners from 2020 and 2021.

-Honored with a Design Award of Merit in the Urban Design category, BDC Redevelopment is part of New York State’s Vital Brooklyn initiative—an ongoing community development program for underserved neighborhoods in Central Brooklyn.
+Honored with a Design Award of Merit in the Urban Design category, Alafia is part of New York State’s Vital Brooklyn initiative—an ongoing community development program for underserved neighborhoods in Central Brooklyn.
 The plan invests $1.4 Billion for community-based healthcare, affordable housing, and open-space and other programming.
-BDC Redevelopment will be the largest development within the Vital Brooklyn initiative.
+Alafia will be the largest development within the Vital Brooklyn initiative.